Harlock123/LAWgrid/README.md

 - **Fonts Larger**: Increase font sizes
 - **Fonts Smaller**: Decrease font sizes

+- **Alt MouseWheel will also increase and decrease displayed font sizes

 ## Development

 The GridTestBed project serves as a development and testing environment for the LAWgrid control.
 It includes three test buttons for different functionality testing scenarios.